 For meetings with the public, the annual assessment letters provide the minimum information that should be conveyed to stakeholders in the annual public meeting.
 However, this does not preclude the presentation of additional plant performance information when placed in the proper context.
 The licensee should be given the opportunity to respond at the meeting to any information contained in the annual assessment letter.
 The licensee should also be given the opportunity to present to the NRC any new or existing programs that are designed to maintain or improve their current performance.
 Members of the public, the press, and government officials from other agencies are considered as observers during the conduct of the meeting.
 However, attendees should be given the opportunity to ask questions of the NRC representatives before the conclusion of the meeting.

 Plants under the oversight of IMC 0350 will conduct public meetings in accordance with the IMC 0350 Oversight Panel direction.

+0308.4-03 INSPECTION FINDINGS

+Originally an inspection finding was carried forward in the assessment program for a total of four calendar quarters.
+This was done to account for the fact that some inspections were only conducted once per year, and carrying inspection findings forward for four full quarters allowed an inspection result to have influence on the assessment program until the next inspection was conducted.
+Further, holding inspection findings open for four full quarters allowed them to accumulate with subsequent inspection findings (similar to PIs) to indicate more pervasive and significant performance problems that require an increased level of interaction per the Action Matrix.
+It was thought that inspection findings would not be able to accumulate in this manner if they were not held open for four full quarters.
+In SRM-SECY 22-0086, “Recommendations for Revising the Reactor Oversight Process Assessment Program,” dated March 10, 2023 (ML23069A093), the Commission approved the staff recommendation to eliminate the requirement for inspection findings to be open for four full quarters.